Armpit Detox: Myth, Reality, Or Something Else Entirely? + A DIY Mask

 - Soothes skin irritation.
 As some people are irritated by antiperspirant ingredients ("The downside to antiperspirants is that they dry skin in an effort to decrease sweating and may cause irritation if used too liberally or if used on sensitive skin," says Nazarian), some look to masks to help calm the skin.
 If this is you, be sure to patch test the mask beforehand so as not to further irritate the inflamed skin.

 - Balances the microbiome.
 Here's where the theoretical use does hold some weight.
 Given your armpits' micro niche is adjusting to switching products, you can help the area by using masks that aid the biome.
 In DIY versions, the biome-balancing ingredient is usually vinegar, as it will help bring the skin's pH back to its slightly acidic natural state.
 While the research on the armpits biome is still developing, there are some studies that suggest switching from antiperspirants causes an increase in the odor-causing Actinobacteria.
 And by bringing your baseline pH back to normal, you can help balance out the bacteria in the area, theoretically encouraging Actinobacteria to go back to normal levels.

 As for how long it takes you to get used to using deodorant?
 Ultimately, your body will adjust to your new product in time and on its own schedule.
 This is unsurprising: Every new skin care product you introduce will take time to get used to, and your pits are no different.
-If you choose to use a mask during this transition, it may help aid the microbiome, but it will do little to help "purge" the area as your body does that naturally regardless.
+If you choose to use a mask during this transition, it may help aid the microbiome and skin itself, but it will do little to help "purge" the area as your body does that naturally regardless.

-And what do experts say on this?
+And what do experts say about using a mask?
 More or less the same: "Many people use clay products to absorb the moisture and odor, but, again, it doesn't offer any major benefit," says Rachel Nazarian, M.D., of Schweiger Dermatology Group in NYC.

 DIY armpit mask